 Whether private investors can outperform investment funds (active or passive) is up for debate.
-But they do have one key advantage - the ability to selectively invest in the best ideas.
+But they do have one key advantage - the ability to only invest in their best ideas.
 This is the most powerful advantage that exists.

 What's nice about investing is that you don't have to swing at pitches...You can wait for the pitch you want. - Warren Buffett

-Only invest in stocks if you have great stock ideas to invest in
+Only invest in stocks when you have great stock ideas to invest in

-The easiest method is to have an investment default.
-An approach we turn to when we don’t have great ideas.
+The easiest method is to adopt an investment default - an approach we turn to when we don’t have great stock ideas.

 Invest in funds unless you have great stock ideas to invest in.

 There tends to be some investor push back on funds.
 If active funds aren’t your thing, there are plenty of passive funds to choose from.

 The point is not that funds will perform well.
 The point is that they allow investors to perform well.

 It is, of course, advantageous to pick good funds.
 But the crux is that funds allow an investor to focus on their best ideas.